 You've been looking at external hard drives for your Mac.
 And you quite fancy the two from Western Digital.
 The decision has come down to the WD Elements versus My Passport.

 Which is the best external drive for you?

-If the greater performance is important for you and there is not much in it on the price then for sure head for the My Passport drive.
-The better performance and longer warranty is worth a small premium.
+If performance is important for you.
+And there's not much in it on the price.
+Then for sure treat yourself to a WD My Passport drive.
+The better performance and longer warranty is worth a premium.

 Best of the Two for Mac